About the course

 Throughout the course you will be introduced to a range of study skills that are essential for studying the arts, humanities and social sciences at undergraduate level.

-On the course, you will take four compulsory units and choose one optional unit.
+On the course, you will take four or five compulsory units and choose one optional unit.
 You can find the current course structure and unit descriptions here:

 Period of study